jimmytricks/przu-gridsome/posts/didyouwatchthegame.md

 The website uses the NHL API to get the data and is written entirely in vanilla JavaScript.

-The site uses both CSS Grid and Flexbox for it's styling, along with CSS variables which allows the dynamic chang of website colours to match those of the different teams.
+The site uses both CSS Grid and Flexbox for it's styling, along with CSS variables, which allows the dynamic change of website colours to match those of the different teams.
+Go ahead and try it out by selecting different teams via the dropdown, or check these examples: [Washington Capitals](https://didyouwatchthegame.com/#15) and [Arziona Coyotes](https://didyouwatchthegame.com/#53)

 ## Features